-VARIABLE TYPE: D PROJECT MANAGER(S): Kyle L. Marquardt and Valeriya Mechkova ADDITIONAL VERSIONS: \\osp, \\codelow, \\codehigh QUESTION: To what extent is the ideal of vertical government accountability achieved?
-CLARIFICATION: Vertical accountability captures the extent to which citizens have the power to hold the government accountable.
-The mechanisms of vertical accountability include formal political participation on part of the citizens - such as being able to freely organize in political parties - and participate in free and fair elections, including for the chief executive.
+VARIABLE TYPE: D PROJECT MANAGER(S): Kyle L. Marquardt and Valeriya Mechkova ADDITIONAL VERSIONS: osp, codelow, codehigh QUESTION: To what extent is the ideal of diagonal government accountability achieved?
+CLARIFICATION: Diagonal accountability covers the range of actions and mechanisms that citizens, civil society organizations CSOs, and an independent media can use to hold the government accountable.
+These mechanisms include using informal tools such as social mobilization and investigative journalism to enhance vertical and horizontal accountability.
 SCALE: We provide two versions of this index.
 The first is the normalized output from the the hierarchical latent variable analysis.
 It is on an unbounded interval scale.
-The second, denoted by \\osp, is a version of this output which we scale using a standard normal cumulative distribution function.
-It is thus scaled low to high (0-1). $SOURCE(S): v2x\elecreg \ v2elembaut \ v2elembcap \ v2elrgstry \ v2elirreg \ v2elintim \ v2elmulpar \ v2elfrfair \ v2expathhs \ v2ex\legconhos \ v2expathhg \ v2x\suffr \ v2exaphogp \ v2ex\hosw \ v2x\suffr \ v2psparban \ v2psparbaut$ DATA RELEASE: 7-14.
+The second, denoted by ${osp}$, is a version of this output which we scale using a standard normal cumulative distribution function.
+It is thus scaled low to high (0-1).
+SOURCE(S): v2mecenef m v2mecenefi v2meharjrn v2mecrit v2mebias v2merange v2meslfcen v2c sprtcpt v2cseeorgs v2csreprss v2cldiscm v2cldiscw v2clac free v2dlengage DATA RELEASE: 7-15.